mikaelvesavuori/better-apis-workshop/README.md

 ### 🖥️ The drawbacks of hardware-segregated environments

-- You start expecting environmental parity for any other systems
+- You start expecting environmental parity between any other systems
 - You start expecting that all systems are in similar, co-deployed stages
 - The implicit reasoning starts becoming that you should/can only have a very low degree of variability/dynamism in configuration
 - As a consequence, such "pre-baked" configuration tests may start becoming large-scale blocking, manual tests